List of Marvel Comics characters: B: Basilisk

-The Basilisk is the name of three fictional characters appearing in American comic books published by Marvel Comics.
+The Basilisk is the name of three characters appearing in American comic books published by Marvel Comics.

-The first is a supervillain who debuts in Marvel Team-Up #16 (December 1973).
-The second is a lizard-like villain who first appears in Morbius, the Living Vampire #5 (Jan.
-1993).
-The third is a mutant who first appears in New X-Men #135 (December 2002).
-Basilisk is also the codename used by an alternate reality version of the X-Man Cyclops in the Age of X crossover.

 Basil Elks

-Basil Elks is a petty thief who breaks into a museum to steal what he believes is an ordinary emerald - but is in fact an alien Kree artifact called the Alpha Stone.
-Elks, however, miscalculates the security guards rounds and is caught and fired upon when he reaches for a weapon.
-The guard's bullet accidentally hits and shatters the gem, causing an explosion that transforms Elks into a humanoid reptilian - his skin becomes green and scaly and his eyes are now large and red.
+Basil Elks is a supervillain who debuts in Marvel Team-Up #16 (December 1973).
+He is a petty thief, breaks into a museum to steal what he believes is an ordinary emerald—but is, in fact, an alien Kree artifact called the Alpha Stone.
+Elks miscalculates the security guards' rounds and is caught and fired upon when he reaches for a weapon.
+The guard's bullet accidentally hits and shatters the gem, causing an explosion that transforms Elks into a humanoid reptilian.
 Elks then flash-freezes the guard in place, and realizing that he now has superhuman abilities, decides to become a supervillain and calls himself the Basilisk.
 He faced off against Spider-Man, Mister Fantastic, Captain Marvel and the Mole Man which ended with him being imprisoned in another Kree artifact called the Omega Stone that ended up in lava.

-The Omega Stone he was imprisoned in was found in a lava river by some Moloids who worshiped it.
-After absorbing the Omega Stone into himself (thus increasing his power to its fullest potential) and breaking free, he fought the Thing and defeated him until Spider-Man arrived.
-After hearing the Basilisk's origin, Spider-Man manages to help the Thing regain consciousness and they fight the Basilisk.
-During the fight, the Basilisk disappeared during a cave-in.

-The Sphinx pulled the Basilisk from his timeline and paired him up with Moonstone, Ulysses Bloodstone, the Man-Wolf and Gyre to compete against the Sphinx's elder self and his team consisting of Black Bolt, Darkhawk, Mister Fantastic, Namorita, and Nova.